 I saw that he was looking at the stage with a smile.
 Then I looked at the stage, and there it was, the brand new custom-built, stainless steel drum set and the lights at the bottom of it were turned on, and they made it all sparkle.
 I bounced up and down like a kid on Christmas morning.
 I read about the drum set, and we talked about the hunting scenes and animals engraved on the shells.
 It was difficult to hear and talk with the loud pre-show PA music going.
 This was the tour for their fourth studio album called Brain Salad Surgery.

 The concert was great, but Carl’s drum solo was the best part of it.
 During the solo, the drum platform revolved while he was playing the gongs.
 The gongs ended up in front, and there was a colorful dragon on them.
 The head was on one gong and the body on the other.
 When he played the gongs, they swayed, and it looked as though the dragon was moving.
 Then while the platform revolved back again, he rang the over-head ships bell holding onto the string with his teeth while he continued playing the gongs.
 He looked like a Martian landing on stage in a spaceship.

 I always remembered how in 1972, he liked the hand-painted dragon on my red leather handbag.
 It caught his eye.
-In an interview, he said he got the idea for the dragon from a vase that he saw.
+I met him on April 23rd of 1971.
+St. George’s day is celebrated on April 23rd in England.
+According to legend, St. George was the soldier in the Roman army who killed a dragon and saved a princess.
+In an interview, Carl said he got the idea for the dragon from a vase that he saw.